MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/failover-clustering/What-s-New-in-Failover-Clustering-in-Windows-Server-Technical-Preview.md

 **Storage Resiliency** In Windows Server 2016 Technical Preview, virtual machines are more resilient to transient storage failures.
 The improved virtual machine resiliency helps preserve tenant virtual machine session states in the event of a storage disruption.
 This is achieved by intelligent and quick virtual machine response to storage infrastructure issues.

 When a virtual machine disconnects from its underlying storage, it pauses and waits for storage to recover.
 While paused, the virtual machine retains the context of applications that are running in it.
-When the virtual machineâ€™s connection to its storage is restored, the virtual machine returns to its running state.
-As a result, the tenant machineâ€™s session state is retained on recovery.
+When the virtual machine’s connection to its storage is restored, the virtual machine returns to its running state.
+As a result, the tenant machine’s session state is retained on recovery.

 In Windows Server 2016 Technical Preview, virtual machine storage resiliency is aware and optimized for guest clusters too.